tduongkc19/SpringBootTasksRestfulApiApp/ReadMe.txt

 Contact: tommy.duong.kc@gmail.com
 Date: 11/2025

-By following these steps, we have created a simple RESTful API using Spring Boot and Spring MVC.
-This setup provides a strong foundation for developing more complex APIs and adding additional features as needed.
+A simple yet highly scalable and robust RESTful API built with Spring Boot and Spring MVC.
+This setup provides a solid foundation for developing more complex APIs and integrating additional features as needed.

 Backend Tech Stack: